saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 ## <a name="steps"></a> Steps

 There are two views that we need to create and they are based on existing S/4HANA CDS views.
-Open up your Eclipse IDE (it may be named SAP Dev Tools for Eclipse on the S/4HANA trial Windows client).
+Open up your Eclipse IDE; it may be named SAP Dev Tools for Eclipse on the S/4HANA trial Windows client.

 If the ABAP Perspective is not open then go to the Window menu and choose Perspective > and then Open Perspective.